laurentganne/ystia-heappe/doc/implementation.md

 An application template (*topology template* in TOSCA terminology) is also provided.

 ## Abstract types
-Abstract types are defined in [components/pub/types.yaml](../components/pub/types.yaml).
+Abstract types are defined here in [components/pub/types.yaml](../components/pub/types.yaml).

 A first section `data_types` defines new types that will be used by our components, derived from types defined in [HEAppE Middleware](https://code.it4i.cz/ADAS/HEAppE/Middleware/wikis/home) API.